-Whereas, on July 12, 2016, the State of Alaska acting by and through DOT&PF, submitted an application to FHWA with respect to highway projects in the State of Alaska; and
+Whereas, on July 12, 2016, the State of Alaska acting by and through DOT&PF, submitted an application to FHWA with respect to highway projects in the State of Alaska; and with respect to the Federal environmental laws and highway projects identified in the Original MOU (defined below); and

-Whereas, on DATE TBD, FHWA published a notice in the Federal Register providing an opportunity for comment on its preliminary decision to approve DOT&PF's application and solicited the views of other appropriate Federal agencies concerning DOT&PF's application as required by 23 U.S.C.
-327(b)(5); and
+Whereas, on August 25, 2017, FHWA published a notice in the Federal Register providing an opportunity for comment on its preliminary decision to approve DOT&PF's application and solicited the views of other appropriate Federal agencies concerning DOT&PF's application as required by 23 U.S.C.
+327(b)(5) and 23 C.F.R. part 773.111(a); and

-Whereas, the USDOT Secretary, acting by and through FHWA pursuant to 49 CFR 1.85(a)(3), has determined that DOT&PF's application meets the requirements of 23 U.S.C.
-327 with respect to the Federal environmental laws and highway projects identified in this MOU.
+Whereas, the USDOT Secretary, acting by and through FHWA pursuant to 49 C.F.R. part 1.85(a)(3), determined that DOT&PF's application met the requirements of 23 U.S.C.
+327